koba04/react-custom-renderer-starter/README.md

 ### createInstance(type: Type, props: Props, rootContainerInstance: Container, hostContext: HostContext, internalInstanceHandle: OpaqueHandle): Instance;

+Return an instance.

+`react-dom` returns a DOM element.

 ### appendInitialChild(parentInstance: Instance, child: Instance | TextInstance): void;

+Append an instance into a parent instance.

+`react-dom` calls `parentInstance.appendChild(child)`.
+This is called in the render phase but it's ok because a DOM tree hasn't been mounted yet.

 ### finalizeInitialChildren(parentInstance: Instance, type: Type, props: Props, rootContainerInstance: Container, hostContext: HostContext): boolean;

+Set initial properties and return whether `commitMount` should be called in later or not.

+`react-dom` set DOM properties and return a boolean that indicates whether `dom.focus()` should be called in `commitMount` or not.

 ### prepareUpdate(instance: Instance, type: Type, oldProps: Props, newProps: Props, rootContainerInstance: Container, hostContext: HostContext): null | UpdatePayload;

+Return `updatePayload` includes properties for diffs

+`react-dom` returns a props list has to be applied.

 ### shouldSetTextContent(type: Type, props: Props): boolean;

+Return whether its content is a textContext or not.

 ### shouldDeprioritizeSubtree(type: Type, props: Props): boolean;

+Return whether updating its subtree is deprioritized or not.

+`react-dom` return a flag whether `hidden` prop is `true` or not.

 ### createTextInstance(text: string, rootContainerInstance: Container, hostContext: HostContext, internalInstanceHandle: OpaqueHandle): TextInstance;

+Return an text instance.

+`react-dom` return a textNode.

 ### scheduleDeferredCallback(callback: () => any, options?: { timeout: number }): any;